• Skip to primary navigation

 Follow these steps for the most incredible smoked chicken wings WITH crispy skin.

-1. First dehydrate the wings in the refrigerator.
+- Dehydrate: First dehydrate the wings in the refrigerator.
 This allows for the skin to be fairly dry before you even start the smoking process.
-Pat dry your wings, then place them on a baking sheet in the refrigerator for up to 3 hours.
+Pat dry your wings with some paper towels, then place them on a baking sheet and place in the refrigerator for up to 3 hours.
+This is crucial to the end texture of the chicken.
+This process will prevent the wings steaming when you cook it, which will result in a rubbery texture.
+We’re going for crispy here, trying to emulate the texture of fried wings.

-2. Next, smoke your wings at a low temperature to get that delicious smoke infusion.
+- Smoke: Smoke your wings for one hour at a low temperature (225 degrees F) to get that delicious smoke infusion.

-3. Then, right towards the end, increase the heat to at least 375 degrees (or higher) to finish them off.
+- Increase Heat: Right towards the end, increase the heat to at least 375 degrees F (or higher) for 30 minutes to finish them off at that higher temperature.

 How long to Smoke Chicken Wings?